jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, it was here life started.

 Science has some ideas how.
-There's been many experiments trying to spark "primordial ooze" as one theory calls the rich, chemical-laden matter of early Earth, where complex organic molecules might have first combined into self-replicating cells.
+There have been many experiments trying to spark "primordial ooze" as one theory calls the rich, chemical-laden matter of early Earth, where complex organic molecules might have first combined into self-replicating cells.
 But despite trying to emulate this setting nothing's worked so far to kickstart molecules to replicate.
 In a world where science has stolen many of our mysteries, the emergence of life on Earth is still as wondrous as ever.
 And with so much uncertainty, each person is free to believe whatever they want was the start of it all.

 The point is life did start.

 Matter somehow started to turn into an organized state.
-While we do not know the exact mechanism of life's origin, once it got going, life grew by molecules gaining the ability to create copies of itself.
+While we do not know the exact mechanism of life's origin, once it got going, life grew by molecules gaining the ability to create copies of themselves.
 Thereafter, molecules kept finding the energy to buck entropy and keep replicating themselves.

 New clay was being born.